mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 ## (c) Putative Function of the First Predicted Gene

-The first predicted protein sequence was extracted from `proteins.faa` and searched against the NCBI non-redundant protein database using BLASTP.
+The first predicted gene sequence was extracted from `genes.fna` and searched against the NCBI non-redundant nucleotide database using BLASTN.

 ### Top BLAST Hit